-This 'To All The Boys I've Loved Before' Sequel Update Will Make Fans Scream
+This Update About The 'To All The Boys I've Loved Before' Sequel Will Make Fans Scream

 Netflix is currently focused on making our holiday seasons as merry as possible with its new Christmas movie lineup, but has anyone really moved on from To All the Boys I've Loved Before?
 The sweet summer sensation had fans identifying with star Lana Condor and falling in love with her onscreen boyfriend Noah Centineo.
 Netflix has remained mum about whether it's adapting author Jenny Han's followup TATBILB books into films, but this To All the Boys I've Loved Before sequel update from Condor still sounds like good news.